 The Greenville County College Fair is held over two days each year in the fall.
 The dates depend upon those dates assigned to Greenville’s Fair by CACRAO.

-Costs for participating organizations for 2022 are:
+Costs for participating organizations for 2023:

 CACRAO Member Institution: $400.00 + fair costs (if applicable)